Skip to Content

 Walnut, oak, maple, mahogany, and birch are also great options.
 I tend to go with things that are easier to get your hands on—and a bit cheaper.
 What can I say. 🙂

-Share my post about joining wood planks for a tabletop!
+Share my tips for joining wood planks for a tabletop!

 To get the ends to line up, take an old tshirt or rags and place them beneath the end of the edges you are trying to line up, then put a flat board perpendicular to the boards at the end (even with the edge) with the rags inbetween.
 Then put another flat board above the boards on the edge like the board below, then clamp all 4 layers together with a few clamps lightly until the boards become flush to each other on the top side.
 The soft tshirt will compress allowing the bottom sides to not align while the board on the top will not compress and this will bring all the boards to the same height on the good side even if they are different thicknesses.
 Use parchment paper in between the wood that has glue oozing out and the board/tshirts to prevent sticking.